 Medication errors in nursing homes are common, and while some cause minimal to no damage, others can result in serious or even fatal injuries.
 If your loved one’s nursing home or long-term care center made a catastrophic error, you need to understand your legal options.
 Below, we explain Alabama’s medication error laws and how they may apply in your claim.
-To learn more, speak to a Birmingham AL nursing home neglect lawyer at Petro Law Firm today.
+To learn more, speak to a Birmingham AL nursing home neglect lawyer at Petro Accident & Injury Attorneys today.

 What Are Medication Errors?